DarkHeavenAngel/Online-gaming-site/README.md

 Online gaming site

-There will be a page with a list of games, with a search field by title, author, publisher and genre.
-It will be possible to sort the results by cheapest, most expensive, popularity and genre.
-Game pages with more detailed information will be implemented.
-There will be separate pages for authors, where all of their available games will be displayed.
-The same goes for publishers, whose pages will display all of their released games.

-Of course, it will be possible to register and sign in to your account.
-Authorised users will be provided with their own profile.
-In there, you can review your order history and edit your personal information.
-Authorised users can add items to their basket and then click ‘buy’ to place an order.
-Additionally, authorised users can add, edit, and delete their own games.
+I would like to have a website where visitors can browse through a catalog of games.
+The main page should feature a list of games, with a search option so that users can easily find titles by name, author, publisher or genre.
+I would also like to provide filters and sorting options, for example: cheapest games first, most expensive first, most popular, or by genre.

+Each game should have its own dedicated page with full details about it.
+There should also be a section with authors — when a visitor clicks on an author, they should see all the games created by that person.
+The same applies to publishers: clicking on a publisher should show all the games they have released.

+Visitors should be able to create an account and sign in.
+Once logged in, users will have their own profile page.
+In the profile, they should be able to update their personal details and review their purchase history.
+Registered users should also be able to add games to their shopping basket.
+When they decide to purchase, they can simply press a “Buy” button to place an order quickly (no extra steps like payment forms are required for now).
+Additionally, I would like registered users to be able to add their own games to the catalog, as well as edit or delete them later if needed.

-Finally, there will be an ‘About us’ page with contact details and information about delivery and returns.
+Finally, the website should include an “About Us” page with contact details and basic information about delivery and returns.
 ----------------------------------------------------------------------------------------------------------------------------------